-5. Household.
-If all of this seems like more than you bargained for then, as suggested in some of the scenarios above, you can form a household.
-Households, which may also be known by other names such as ships or clans, are not SCA groups like cantons, colleges, shires or even hamlets.
+If all of this seems like more than you bargained for, then you can form a household.
+Households (which may also be known by other names such as ships or clans) are not SCA groups like cantons, colleges, shires or even hamlets.

 They don't have officers or paperwork or rules.
 You don't need anyone's permission to start one or to close one, nor are you limited to any geographical area.
 You can start one on your own or with your family or with your friends.
 You can invite or refuse admission to anyone you like.
 You can limit yourselves to any time or place and you can camp together at events.
 But if you want to run an SCA event, you will need to follow the same steps as you would if you were a hamlet.

 What's the difference between a hamlet and a household?

 Effectively, a hamlet is a collection of households.
-A household usually "belongs" to one person or family - they will have registered the name and device, and if they leave town or stop participating, they can ask the remaining members to stop using the name.
+A household usually "belongs" to one person, group of persons or a family - they will have registered the name and device.
+There are no geographical requirements for a household (if members leave town or stop participating, they can ask the remaining members to stop using the name).
 The members of the household can choose who else joins them.

 A hamlet is registered by the Crown or surrounding Barony, and the name and badge belong to Lochac once it is created.
 The people living in that area may move on and be replaced by others, but the name persists.
 And any member living in the area can declare themselves a member of the hamlet.